 Production Scheduling Software is whatever logic makes the production and scheduling process go.

-Whatever is in fact employed by a company for production scheduling, then it is by my definition, the Production Scheduling Software that is to be graded.
+Whatever is employed by a company for production scheduling, then it is, by my definition, the Production Scheduling Software that is to be graded.

 Is ERP + a Spreadsheet Your Production Scheduling Software?